This F.A.Q. is designed to provide you with information you need to know to get the most out of being a member of the Fresno Judo Club community.

 As a parent, how can I be more involved in the Fresno Judo Club?

-If you are interested in participating on the judo mat, we have a Beginning Adult class on Tuesdays and Thursdays from 7:00pm-8:00 pm.
+If you are interested in participating on the judo mat, we have a Beginning Adult class on Tuesdays and Thursdays from 7:15 pm-8:15 pm.
 We have self-defense nights, usually the last Thursday of the month, during which we invite parents on the mat to learn with their students.

 We also have many volunteer opportunities such as timekeeping and score keeping during our Monthly Tournaments (last Tuesday of the month) and our annual tournament in October.

 We have multiple fundraisers throughout the year that we need donations for and assistance with.
 Keep your eyes open for sign-ups and announcements at the end of practice as well as on our social media.
-You are also welcome to come to our board meetings on the last Monday of the month.
+You are also welcome to come to our board meetings.

 How will judo benefit my kids/me?